 Here is how it is described in an article by Santana, McGill, and Brown.

 “The core’s bigger mass “pulls” on the lighter right arm of the pitcher, much like a hand pulls on a whip”

 In order to get the most out of this whip these authors go onto say that:

 “The Key to the acceleration phase is a stiff core so that maximum power can be transferred between hips and shoulders.”

 This highlights the dual role that the core plays in that it transitions from a force producer, when it is being stretched and separated during the “cocking phase”, to a force transmitter in the “acceleration” phase when the muscles contract and produce stiffness.
 If you want to learn more about the importance of core “stiffness” check out this article I wrote about how grunting can help you throw 5% harder!!

 Stiffness & Separation Balance

-If we artificially try to produce too much separation in hopes of creating a bigger ranges of motion we might see a decrease in velocity if it isn’t synced up with the rest of our mechanics.
+If we artificially try to produce too much separation in hopes of creating a bigger range of motion we might see a decrease in velocity if it isn’t synced up with the rest of our mechanics.
 But if we try to be too quick and stiff we slow ourselves down and cut down on ROM needed to reach high velocities.
 We should be looking at an ideal range and if you are at the low or high end of this range depends on other parts of the profile like mobility, strength and limb length to name a few.
-This is how Santana, McGill and Brown sum it up:
+This is how Santana, McGill, and Brown sum it up:

 “core stiffness is tuned with the appropriate muscle activity to best enhance the storage and recovery of elastic energy”